JHawkins5/Let-s-Hack-Leicester-2024-Group-17/brainstormidea.md

 Form Layout:
 - Name
 - University
+- Pick an organisation (Student Roost, Uni of Leicester)
-- Accomodation building (pick out of options)
+- Pick the building
 - Rate out of 5
 - Box to type out review